-- i. other documentation showing the site's philosophy and climate, e.g., SIR, QPI, site behavior plan, etc.; - j. names and phone numbers of volunteer contact people at the school who agree to be available over the summer to interested teachers for information about the school/program. - 26.
-All teachers are strongly urged to tour the site and to investigate the program before accepting a position. - 27.
-Once all of the interviews are conducted, the team will review the results of the interviews.
-Through a consensus process, the interview team will identify their top three (3) candidates in order of priority.
-If the team is unable to reach consensus, the principal will make the final decision.
-If the principal is not available for the entire interview process, he/she will delegate their decision making authority to the team. - 28.
-Teachers will receive an email notification from the posting system informing them of the job offer.
+- a.
+Human Resources: Candidates shall not be informed by the interview team that they have been selected for the position.
+Only HR can make a job offer.
+Teachers will be notified by HR and/or the posting system if they are selected for a position. - b.
+Notification: Teachers will receive an email notification from the posting system informing them of the job offer.
 Teachers will have forty-eight (48) hours to accept or decline the job offer.
-Teachers shall go online to the posting system and accept or decline the position. - 29.
-In order to interview for vacancies, teachers shall: - a. be under contract for the following school year; - b. be cleared to return from medical leave and other leaves prior to the notification deadline date as indicated in Article XI Leaves; - c. have the requisite license(s) or appropriate documentation in lieu of the license indicating the acquisition of the license(s) that are current and valid as of July 1 for the upcoming school year.
-Copies of said license(s) or appropriate documentation shall be on file in the Division of Human Resources prior to the I&S sessions.
-Licenses that lapse as of the July 1 date shall not be valid. - 30.
-Teachers, who are in the process of completing a course of study that will lead to an additional license before the start of the school year, shall have evidence on file in the Division of Human Resources in the additional area if they intend to use the license during the interview process.
-Approval to use this additional license during the transfer process is at the discretion of the Division of Human Resources. - 31.
-Teachers accepting positions less than their current FTE during the transfer process are subject to the following provisions: - a.
+Teachers shall go online to the posting system and accept or decline the position. - 15.4.24 Reduction in FTE: Teachers accepting positions less than their current FTE during the transfer process are subject to the following provisions: - a.
 Licensed staff seeking a transfer may choose to accept a new position of less than their current FTE, but should be aware that this is considered a voluntary demotion and the district is not obligated to find them more time to bring them back to their current FTE; - b.
 Licensed staff can continue to seek other positions to add to their current FTE; - c.
-If a licensed staff is partially excessed from their position and has lost some of their FTE at their current site, they may: - i.
-Keep their position at the reduced time and seek to add other position(s) to increase their time, or - ii.
-Apply for a different job that brings them back to their previous FTE to replace the reduced one.
-This would count as their one move. - d.
+If a licensed staff is partially excessed from their position and has lost some of their FTE at their current site, they may: - 1.
+Keep their position at the reduced time and seek to add other position(s) to increase their time, or - 2.
+Apply for a different job that brings them back to their previous FTE to replace the reduced one. - d.
 Excessed licensed staff may select a reduced position without voluntarily demoting and continue to add to their assignment in order to make their assignment whole. - e.
-If partially excessed staff have not secured their full FTE through the two I&S sessions, they can choose to either keep their partial assignment as a demotion or participate in the matching session. - 32.
-All vacancies that were posted and remain vacant after the I & S, matching session, and placement process shall be filled permanently from the District Candidate Pool. - 33.
-For the purposes of this article, sites are considered schools.
-A teacher is excessed when there is a reduction in staffing at a school or site, when a teacher returns from a leave of absence of more than one (1) year, or when a teacher waives their right to return to a site prior to going on a leave of one year or less.
-A teacher is unassigned when he or she is newly hired to the district without an identified position.
+If partially excessed staff have not secured their full FTE through the two I&S sessions, they can choose to either keep their partial assignment as a demotion or participate in the matching session. - 15.4.25 Filling Remaining Vacancies: All vacancies that were posted and remain vacant after the I&S, matching session, and placement process shall be filled permanently from the District Candidate Pool.
+In license areas that have no excessed teachers, vacancies may be filled by external candidates after the last round of I&S prior to matching.
+The District will notify MFT of license areas involved each year after the last round of I&S. - 15.4.26 Definitions: For the purposes of this article, - a.
+Site: Sites are considered schools.